mesilov/bitrix24-php-sdk/README.md

 For run integration test you must:

-1. Create [new Bitrix24 portal](https://www.bitrix24.ru/create.php?p=255670) for development tests
+1. Create new Bitrix24 portal for development tests.
-2. Go to left menu, click «Sitemap»
+2. Go to left menu, click «Sitemap».
-3. Find menu item «Developer resources»
+3. Find menu item «Developer resources».
-4. Click on menu item «Other»
+4. Click on menu item «Other».
-5. Click on menu item «Inbound webhook»
+5. Click on menu item «Inbound webhook».
-6. Assign all permisions with webhook and click «save» button
+6. Assign all permisions with webhook and click «save» button.
 7. Create file `/tests/.env.local` with same settings, see comments in `/tests/.env` file.

 ```yaml